weakvar/FrameBuilder/README.md

 ### Methods for centring the view's position

-Sets the horizontal center of the view to the horizontal center of another view:
+Sets the horizontal center of the `fooView` to the horizontal center of the `barView`:
 ```swift
 let fooView = UIView()
 fooView.buildFrame(